KrauseFx/howisFelix.today/index.md

       </p>

       <ul>

+          <li>Unless there are social obligations, or there is a party, I usually drink 0 alcoholic drinks</li>

           <li>In May 2019, the 0 bar is rendered to be 55%, meaning on 55% days of that month I didn't drink any alcohol</li>